Lumbosacral trunk: Anatomy

+Like the sacral nerves, the lumbosacral trunks splits into an anterior division and a posterior division before recombining to form nerves for the flexor and extensor compartments of the lower limb.

 Clinical significance

 The lumbosacral trunk may be compressed by the fetal head during the second stage of labour.
 This causes some muscle weakness in the legs.
 A full recovery is usually expected.